jacobwisienski86/WINDIGO/README.md

 # WINDIGO

 The Workflow Integrating Nuclear Data InvestiGations into Openmc (WINDIGO) is a Python package with a set of functions that are useful for allowing users to propagate uncertainty into OpenMC (Open Monte Carlo) calculations based on uncertainties in nuclear data.
 These functions make use of the Python package SANDY (SAmpler of Nuclear Data and uncertaintY) and the software FRENDY (FRom Evaluated Nuclear Data librarY).
-WINDIGO doesn't perform any modifications to nuclear data or any simulations using it on its own, rather it serves as a tool to make performing these functions more efficient using pre-established codes.
+WINDIGO doesn't perform any modifications to nuclear data or any simulations using it on its own, rather it serves as a tool to make performing these tasks more efficient using pre-established codes.

 # Installation and Configuration